LukasRoeseler/research-evolution/README.md

-# research-evolution
+# Research Evolution Model
-Evolution model of research progress to determine research strategies
+Presents a formal evolutionary model of research progress that permits computing values such as productivity or precision of different research strategies